todogroup/osposurvey/2019/questions.md

 42. To what degree does a company’s participation in, and contributions to, the open source community influence your organization’s buying decisions?
 * Extremely influential
 * Very influential
-* ModeraSlightly Not at all*   [again, recommend a standard likert scale from NONE to EXTREMELY/ESSENTIAL]
-* Extremely influential
 * Moderately influential
+* Slightly influential
-*  not at all concerned
+* Not at all influential

-•
-2 – Slightly concerned
-•
-3 – Somewhat concerned
-•
-4 – Moderately concerned
-•
-5 – Extremely concerned
-44. Thank you for taking the time to answer our questions.
+43. Thank you for taking the time to answer our questions.
 If you would like a copy of the results, please give us your email address.
 We will only use this email address to communicate with you about this survey.
 * Email
-45. Finally, if you are interested in participating in an in-depth interview, please provide us with your name and enterprise or organization affiliation.
+44. Finally, if you are interested in participating in an in-depth interview, please provide us with your name and enterprise or organization affiliation.
 * Name
 * Enterprise or Organization
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTczMDA5NzAxNiw2NDc4Njc3NjEsLTQzOD
+eyJoaXN0b3J5IjpbLTc1MjE1NTI4Myw2NDc4Njc3NjEsLTQzOD
 czNDY3NSwtMTIwNzI3MzE1NCw3NDM4NTIxNzYsLTE1MDY3MDY1
 MzgsLTM1MzYyODc3OV19
 -->